huggingface/diffusers/docs/source/en/training/controlnet.md

 # speed up diffusion process with faster scheduler and memory optimization
 pipe.scheduler = UniPCMultistepScheduler.from_config(pipe.scheduler.config)
-# remove following line if xformers is not installed
+# remove following line if xFormers is not installed or you have PyTorch 2.0 or higher installed
 pipe.enable_xformers_memory_efficient_attention()

 pipe.enable_model_cpu_offload()